 Start time – 9.00 am

-We would like to thank our sponsors, especially NFU Mutual and Shakespeare Martineau Solicitors.
-Information on the charities we support will appear in News.
+We would like to thank our sponsors, especially NFU Mutual, Shakespeare Martineau Solicitors.
+Listers and Grenfell James Associates.
+Information on the charities we support can be found on our Charities Page.

 Barr Gold Grade

 Run under UK Athletics Rules Barr Gold Grade